remip48/AISanalyze/paper.md

 # Acknowledgements

-We acknowledge contributions from Nadya C. Ramirez-Martinez, Andreas Ruser, Anita Gilles, Dominik Nachtsheim and Louise Moysan.
+We acknowledge contributions from Andreas Ruser, Dominik Nachtsheim and Louise Moysan.
+RP, NCRM and AG were partially supported by project CoastalFutures, funded by the German Federal Ministry of Education and Research (BMBF) under grant number 03F0911H.
+The responsibility for the content of this publication lies with the authors.

 # References